begumbasovali/landmark-tracker-app/README.md

 - If the map doesn't load, check your internet connection as it requires loading the Leaflet.js library
 - If login fails, verify your MongoDB connection string in the `.env` file
 - If API calls fail after deployment, check your server logs and verify that the Dynamic API configuration is working correctly
+- If you don't see your content, make sure you're logged in with the correct account

 ## Development Notes

 - This project was last updated on April 27, 2025
 - The application is designed to work on modern web browsers with JavaScript enabled
 - The app now uses dynamic API URLs for seamless deployment to any environment
+- User-specific content filtering ensures privacy and data separation between users
 - For additional project references, check the projectlink.txt file